kapri7/15Game/README.md

 # 15Game
-   Simple game using Windows Forms.
+   Simple game written on C# and Windows Forms.
    The goal is to make the sequence from 1 to 15 via moving the numbers.